washedjason/washed.py/README.md

-yo
+yo!
-this is the "if you know, you know" chefs only!
+this is the "if you know, you know". chefs only!